hmmChase/todo/README.md

 # next-graphql-starter

-> An example CRUD PWA app with user authentification.
+> An example CRUD PWA app with user authentication.
 >
 > View the app at <https://next-graphql-starter.hmmchase.now.sh/>